Macau kicks off public gaming consultation ahead of casino rebidding | Business

 Macau's government is due to begin a 45-day public gaming consultation starting Wednesday as it tries to gauge public consensus ahead of a closely watched rebidding of its multi-billion dollar casinos next year.
 Lei Wai Nong, secretary for economy and finance in the world's biggest gambling hub, said the government will further promote the "sustained and healthy development" of Macau's gambling industry as there were still some deficiencies in industry supervision.

 He cautioned however that "we will not be surprised if the market focuses only on the potentially negative implications, given the weak investor sentiment".
-Shares in U.S. casinos with operations in Macau fell heavily on Tuesday with Las Vegas Sands and Wynn Resorts down over 12% on concerns over tighter regulations.
+The consultation comes as Macau has struggled with a dearth of travellers because of coronavirus curbs since the start of 2020.
+While gambling revenues have picked up in recent months, they remain at less than half of 2019 monthly hauls.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)